 Thrive: Leadership Schools for Youth and Young Adults of Color

-*REGISTER NOW!* 2019 Thrive Young Adult will be held on August 31-September 2, 2019 in New Orleans, LA.
-Registration has a priority deadline of June 30th, with registrations accepted on a rolling basis until the event is filled.
+*REGISTER NOW!* 2019 Thrive Young Adult will be held on August 30-September 2, 2019 in New Orleans, LA.
+Registrations will be accepted on a rolling basis until the event is filled.

 In 2019, Thrive Young Adult (for UU young adults of color) and GROW Racial Justice (for UU young adults of color and white UU young adults) will be held separately.

 Thrive Young Adult serves Unitarian Universalist (UU) young adults of color (People of African Descent, Caribbean, Native/American Indian, Asian and Pacific Islander, Latina/o and Hispanic, Middle Eastern/Arab, and Multiracial), ages 18-35.
 For programs for UU youth of color, check out Thrive Youth!

 "Having been part of Thrive gives me strength and energy when things seem hard, which goes a long way towards keeping me doing this work." —Thrive YA alum